JGIBristol/ask-jgi-handbook/pages/Ask-JGI_queries/queries.md

 Although Ask-JGI team members have up to one day (7 hours) to spend on Ask-JGI queries, it is expected that most queries should take half a day or less (approx. 1-3 hours).
-If you have a query that you think might take longer than this can be discussed with the Ask-JGI shift coordinator.
+If you have a query that you think might take longer than this can be discussed with the Ask-JGI lead.

 ```{tip}
 Remember that the